Forty Foot Echo (album)

-Forty Foot Echo is the debut album of the Canadian alternative rock band Forty Foot Echo.
+Forty Foot Echo is the debut album by Canadian rock band Forty Foot Echo.
 It was released on May 20, 2003 by record label Hollywood Records.

 Background and recording

 Initial work on the album trace back to the breakup of lead singer Murray Yates's prior band, Templar, which broke up in November 2001.
 Despite being without a band or a record label, Yates continued to write material by himself.
 Upon writing enough material, he began work with Canadian record producer Joey Moi.
 Yates was able to get another record label on the strength of the demos alone, signing to Hollywood Records.
 Upon signing the contract, Yates was tasked with forming the actual band, of which he recruited lead guitarist Pete Thorn, rhythm guitarist Eric Schraeder, bassist Miguel Sanchez, and drummer Rob Kurzreiter.
 With the members assembled, they began work on recording an album as a band throughout 2002.
 Along with Moi, the band also worked with producer Jim Wirt, and had the album mixed by Tom Lord-Alge.